ll2909/GAME4EXE_XAISEC2026/README.md

 python run_experiment.py config.conf

 ## Data
-SHA256 hashes of the Windows PE files used in the experiment are reported in the files malwares_sha256.txt and goodware_sha256.txt under the folder named samples.
+SHA256 hashes of the Windows PE files used in the experiment are reported in the files malwares_samples_sha256.txt and the respective target goodware sha256 for each model under the "samples" folder.